Skip to main content

 • Follow the same steps to define and save the asset

-You can only add one process asset at a time, but the same asset can apply to multiple subcategories.
+Only one process asset can be added at a time, but the same asset can apply to multiple subcategories.

 Managing Process Assets